Skip to main content

 This matters more than most people realise when budgeting their Sydney kitchen renovation.

-Timeline: Most kitchen renovations take 3–6 weeks once work begins.
-Add 2–4 weeks for design, ordering, and approvals beforehand.
+Timeline: Most kitchen renovations take 3 to 6 weeks once work begins.
+Add 2 to 4 weeks for design, ordering, and approvals beforehand.

 The reality: You won’t have a functioning kitchen for most of that time.
 No sink, no cooktop, no oven.